TriKro/rsb-content/part2-the_index/hypothesis-checklist.md

 * 4 - D
 * 5 - B

 Learn from your mistakes.
-Look at the questions that you got wrong and see which key element is either missing or vague.
+Look at the questions you got wrong and see which key element is either missing or vague.

 **Common Mistakes:**

 * There are too many variables.
 If you are testing multiple things then you cannot pinpoint which variable caused the results.

-* There has to be an achievable metric attached to the hypothesis.
-You have to know the point at which the experiment succeeds or fails.
+* There is not an achievable metric attached to the hypothesis to know the point at which the experiment succeeds or fails.

 * The success or failure of the experiment is not directly linked to the experiment.
-If the success or failure could have happened because of a number of variables, then you don’t know if the experiment was the reason for the change.
+If the success or failure could have been the result of a number of variables, then you don’t know if the experiment was the reason for the change.

-* The time box is too long or too short.
-Some experiments are going to take longer, but make sure that the time box is reasonable for the growth rate of your company.
+* The timebox is too long or too short.
+Some experiments are going to take longer, but make sure that the timebox is reasonable for the growth rate of your company.
 You don’t want to have an experiment that takes years or extends past your runway.

 **Other Resources**